Great to have you here, Rush Limbaugh, the fastest three hours in media.

 He's huge for a guard.

-And he said, uh no comment.
+And he said, no comment, this will pass.

-Uh I'm not going to talk about it right now.
+I'm not going to talk about it right now.

-Now there are different sources here.
+Now, there are different sources here.

-One is the Miami Herald, the other one is in Fort Lauderdale at Sun Sentinel.
+The other one is in Fort Lauderdale at Sun Sentinel.

 They say that Incognito was asked by Miami's coaching staff to talk to Martin and bring him into the fold.

-And those same sources are not alleging the coaches condoned or ordered the abuse from incognito.
+And those same sources are not alleging the coaches condoned or ordered the abuse from Incognito.

-But it it will add a new wrinkle if the coaching staff has linkage to this in any way.
+But it will add a new wrinkle if the coaching staff has linkage to this in any way.

-I just want to urge everybody involved, whatever you do in this situation, do not whatever you do, start talking about rats during any of this.
+I just want to urge everybody involved, whatever you do in this situation, do not, whatever you do, start talking about rats during any of this.

-Hi, Mark, I'm glad you waited, and great to have you on the program.
+Great to have you on the program.

 Hello, sir.